Specialties & Services

 • Do you feel like you are going to fall on getting up or walking?

 Frailty is recognised as a lens through which all patients and diseases are viewed, especially in Geriatric Medicine as it can be reversed in early stages.
-Frailty guided evaluations are integrated into daily practice right from first contact in the emergency department or in an outpatient clinic.

 For patients with potentially reversible frailty, frailty classes by a team of physiotherapist, dietitian and geriatrician are available in the Specialist Outpatient Clinic to restore strength, provide nutritional advice, optimise chronic disease management and provide preventive therapeutic options.